 What Are Non-Traditional Credit Tradelines

 Mortgage lenders that do not require 3 credit tradelines can use non-traditional tradelines in lieu of traditional credit tradelines.
 Non-Traditional credit is credit by creditors but the creditors do not report the tradeline on consumer credit reports.

 Examples of non-traditional credit tradelines are the following:

 - Cellular phone bill payments

-- It is extremely important that when you pay your monthly rent, that you pay it with a check because the lender will require copies of cancelled checks to verify that you have made your monthly rent payment on time.
+- This is because the lender will require copies of canceled checks to verify renters paid monthly rent payment on time

-- Same goes with paying all of your other bills like you utilities, cell phone bills, and cable television bills.
+- Same goes with paying all other bills like utilities, cell phone bills, and cable television bills

-Home buyers want looking to qualify for a mortgage and credit scores are below 600 due to not having active credit accounts can contact The Gustan Cho Team at (800) 900-8569 or text Gustan on his cell at (262) 716-8151 for faster response and get qualified for a mortgage.
+Home buyers looking to qualify for a mortgage and credit scores are below 600 due to not having active credit accounts can contact us at Gustan Cho Associates (262) 716-8151 or text us for faster response.
 We also help in boosting credit scores and helping our borrowers in re-establishing their credit.
 We are available 7 days a week, evenings, weekends, holidays via phone or email us at firstname.lastname@example.org.